zarni99/fortios_hardening_validator/README.md

 - Always use the `--prompt-password` option instead of providing passwords on the command line
 - Ensure you have proper authorization before auditing devices
 - Consider using a dedicated read-only account for auditing purposes
 - Review the JSON output files for sensitive information before sharing
+- Log connections appropriately according to your security policies

+## About the Creator

+FortiOS Hardening Validator was created by Zarni (Neo) to help security professionals validate FortiGate configurations against industry best practices.